 Creating the heartbeat pattern

-I printed off a normal heartbeat image.
-At least that’s what Google told me and had to print two because the heartbeat wasn’t long enough to fill the front on both wood hearts.
+I printed off a normal heartbeat image and had to print two because the heartbeat wasn’t long enough to fill the front on both wood hearts.
 I taped the two pieces of paper together in the middle and used the one sheet as a template for both hearts.
 Here’s what I used if you’re curious.

 Actually I had printed off this exact same image but, it had a black background and I tweaked it in my photo editing program.
 I found the one linked with the white background after the fact.
 Although, if you search for clip art heartbeat, a ton of options come up.

 I taped the image down using capton tape.
 It’s one of my go to “tools”.
 You will have to cut it.
 It doesn’t tear like masking tape.
 At each point, I tapped in a nail to make an indent in the wood.
 I’ve read where people just nail them all in over the stencil and then tear the paper out afterwards but, something told me that would not go well for me.

 When done I pulled the paper back just to make sure I could see them all.

 I tapped each nail in and doesn’t it look like a chaotic mess without any thread?

 This image marks where I put the nails.
 I left one point empty since the heads would’ve been too close together.
 I used 46 pins on one wooden piece and for some odd reason did 47 on the other.

 Some of my nails were damn near sideways too.
 I tried to take a thick piece of rope to bend the nails to a straighter position which did help a teeny bit.